CtrlK

 Progressive Disclosure

-Content is reasonably organized with clear sections and tables, but everything is inline with no references to deeper documentation.
-The quantization and hyperbolic features could benefit from linked detailed docs rather than surface-level mentions.
+Content is reasonably organized with clear sections and headers, but everything is inline with no references to deeper documentation.
+For a skill covering HNSW configuration, hyperbolic embeddings, quantization options, and memory integration, there should be references to detailed guides for each feature area.

 2 / 3